swyamsrv/Rock-Paper-Scissor-Using-OpenCV/README.md

 Thus by the use of OpenCV which is Open Source Computer Vision Library which is an eye for your compouter and it scans the reading of the hand

-## THE STARTING OF THE GANE IS LIKE
+## THE STARTING OF THE GAME IS LIKE

 ![071bacc7-0ade-47b8-b150-5d0a0be851c5](https://user-images.githubusercontent.com/75639917/194947487-7b39b1ce-ed0f-48c8-a4dc-bf5b361b9c3c.jpg)